Wii Fit: Super Smash Bros.

 The female Wii Fit trainer was revealed at E3 2013 to be a playable character in the video game Super Smash Bros. for Nintendo 3DS and Wii U upon its announcement at the convention.
 Series director Masahiro Sakurai noted that while he expected that people would see no meaning behind the trainer's inclusion, he included her because of his perception of her uniqueness and to surprise people, instead of doing so for "cheap novelty."
 It was later revealed by Sakurai, in commemoration of the release of the trial version of Wii Fit U, that the male trainer would also appear, albeit as an alternate character that shares the female's slot and characteristics.
 The Wii Fit Trainers were announced to return in the series' next installment Super Smash Bros.
 Ultimate alongside every fighter that has appeared in the series' history at the 2018 E3 convention.

-According to US Gamer, the female Wii Fit Trainer has gained a cult following their announcement in Super Smash Bros. for Nintendo 3DS and Wii U, initially receiving positive attention from people on the Internet as well as skepticism from critics such as PC Magazines Will Greenwald and Mike Fahey of Kotaku.
-Some critics however praised her inclusion; Patricia Hernandez wrote that Wii Fit Trainer was one of her favorite characters in Nintendo 3DS and Wii U, citing their uniqueness and charm as factors, and Cecilia D'Anastasio said that characters like Wii Fit Trainer were what made the game worth playing.
+According to US Gamer, the female Wii Fit Trainer has gained a cult following her announcement in Super Smash Bros. for Nintendo 3DS and Wii U, initially receiving positive attention from people on the Internet as well as skepticism from critics such as PC Magazines Will Greenwald and Mike Fahey of Kotaku.
+Some critics, however, praised her inclusion; Patricia Hernandez wrote that Wii Fit Trainer was one of her favorite characters in Nintendo 3DS and Wii U, citing their uniqueness and charm as factors, and Cecilia D'Anastasio said that characters like Wii Fit Trainer were what made the game worth playing.